 Click the Evaporate button to remove water inside the selected region, or click the Create button to fill the selected region with water.

-Detailed Editing
+Detailed editing

 Each tool lets you choose from a sphere, box, or cylinder brush shape and a base size between 1–64 studs.